elizarafee/eliza-books/Explanation.md

 - I have included command related to migration and seeder on init.sh
 - You can run `docker-compose exec backend bash freshdb.sh` to get a fresh database without pre-populated books

+# Get Started

+* First of all, you will need to install docker on your computer
+* run `docker-compose up -d` to start all services
+* run `docker-compose exec backend bash init.sh` to install backend dependencies, you only need to run this once first time.
+* visit [http://localhost:8888](http://localhost:8888) to see the UI

 ### Thank you

 - Thank you for your time